Nimzyow/diving-fs/README.md

 13. dockerize admin ON HOLd
 14. dockerize frontend DONE
 15. login stores token and redirects to main page DONE
 16. all unrecognised pathnames should show a not recognised url path.
+DONE
 17. introduce unit testing for frontend
 18. introduce cypress testing for frontend
 19. create backend tests for queries and mutations that you're using for the frontend
+20. Create Navbar with logout
+21. Create footer

 NOTES: